Nettlesworth Primary School

 Ready to trace the origin of species?
 Let’s set sail!

 As well as our topic, the children will develop their rugby in PE, as well as enhancing our Literacy and Numeracy skills.
-Our Year 6 children are excited to start their preparations for the upcoming SATs, and an extra-curricular club has been organised to start on Tuesday and Wednesday – please look-out for the club letters that will be handed out soon.
+Our Year 6 children are excited to start their preparations for the upcoming SATs, and an extra-curricular club has been organised to start on Tuesday and Thursday – please look-out for the club letters that will be handed out soon.
 All children in Class 5 will be encouraged to join in the fun on these After-School Clubs.

 Homework will be issued weekly.
-Spellings and Times Tables will be issued on Wednesday and returned ready for a test on Mondays.
+Spellings will be issued on Wednesday and returned ready for a spell-check on Mondays.
 Either Literacy, Numeracy or Science will be issued on Mondays, to be returned on Fridays.
 To continue all our hard work to develop our Remote Learning, we are encouraging our children to access their homework via DB Primary and upload their homework onto the MY WORK section by the Friday deadline – paper copies will still be distributed if necessary.
 We are trying to encourage our children to read daily, asking parents / carers to give a brief comment in their reading diary.
 Please ensure that your child returns their reading book to school daily.

 Class 5 will have PE on Thursday and Fridays.
 Please ensure your child has their PE kits in school on Monday morning and leave it in school for the whole week.
 We will send PE kits home on Fridays.